 The Walking Dead at Universal Studios Hollywood is definitely less gory and intense than a Halloween Horror Night maze, but it is also more immersive.
 The props and details in the line make you feel like you really have entered a destroyed hospital filled with the dead.
 Patient charts and paperwork are scattered everywhere, bloody handprints and blood splatters appear throughout the halls and hospital supplies are strewn about.
 Even the ceiling tiles and floor are part of the scene.
 The makeup and costumes are movie-quality, as we always expect with Halloween Horror Nights mazes, but the sets are a little more detailed and permanent.

 The Walking Dead attraction is way less scary for experienced Horror Nights-goers.
 There are scare actors, but not as many as you would find at the Halloween event, and they are less in your face.
 If Horror Nights is a bit too scary for you, then this might be the perfect amount of thrill.
 It is not as dark inside, fewer dead jump out at you and there are fewer startling sounds.
-The maze seems to be a little shorter than a Halloween Horror Nights maze, and exiting the maze into broad daylight rather than a dark scare zone can return your heartbeat back to normal more quickly than at Horror Nights.
+The maze seems to be a little shorter than a Halloween Horror Nights maze, and exiting the maze into broad daylight rather than a dark scare zone can return your heartbeat back to normal more quickly than at Halloween Horror Nights.
 It is fun to watch people exit, laughing or sighing with relief.
 The good news is that this maze is also open during Halloween Horror Nights and usually has the shortest wait.
 Some of the scare actors change it up slightly for Horror Nights and may jump out from some unexpected locations to keep you hopping.

 If you have been unsure whether you or your family members are ready to experience Halloween Horror Nights, The Walking Dead attraction is a good way to gauge your readiness.
 If it leaves you wanting more, you are ready for Horror Nights.
-If it is a bit too much for you, then you will really struggle at the much more intense Horror Nights.
-If you decide to return for Horror Nights, you’ll need our Horror Nights Survival Guide.
+If it is a bit too much for you, then you will really struggle at the much more intense event.
+If you decide to return for Halloween Horror Nights, you’ll need our Horror Nights Survival Guide.
 We constantly update the guide as all of the dates, mazes and gory details are announced for this season so you know what to expect.
 We can’t wait!

 One of the best differences between the Walking Dead permanent attraction and the Horror Nights version is the shorter line.
 You do not usually need a Universal Express ticket for the permanent attraction, although it does accept them and they are nice to have.
 Universal Express ticket holders get to pass through the same interior line areas, but without the wait.
 The Universal Express ticket is highly-recommended for Horror Nights, even though the wait for The Walking Dead is much shorter than other mazes now that guests can experience it anytime!
 The big question to ask after surviving The Walking Dead Universal Studios Hollywood is, “Dare we do it again?”

-Will you visit The Walking Dead Attraction at Universal Studios Hollywood?
+Will you visit The Walking Dead attraction at Universal Studios Hollywood?
 You can ask us any questions about the new walk-through or any other park attraction in comments below!